Cyano0/Label-the-AoC-Rosbag-Data/README.md

 ### Step 1: Check Teams for the list of tasks.

 Go to Team on Teams, and find your own channel.
-There is an Excel file for you to check.
+There is an Excel file lists all the bagfile names for you to check.

 ### Step 2: Download the zip file to your own computer, and extract it.